-I came across this article in a local newspaper of the time on a visit to Dorset History Centre.
-Apart from him being almost a local man (Broadstone), I thought it was an interesting account of the effect the war had on young men’s lives.
+This article in a local newspaper of the time came to light on a visit to Dorset History Centre.
+Apart from George Clarke being a local man from Broadstone, it is an interesting account of the effect the war had on young men’s lives.

 “At a special sitting of the Dorchester Borough Branch on Tuesday, when the magistrates present were the Mayor (Mr N D Allen), Mr G Davis and Mr A R Edwards, the story was unfolded of an attempt made by Private George Clarke of the 3rd Dorset Regt., Depot Barracks, to take his life.
 As a result he was arraigned on a charge of attempted suicide.
 He is a young fellow of a little over 17 years old and a native of Broadstone.
 It transpired during the evidence that he had made a previous attempt on his life, for which he was placed on his trial at the Poole Quarter Sessions in October and bound over for twelve months, so that by his present act he has broken the recognisances which he then entered into.